ec-jrc/cbm/iacs_qa/data_validation/README.md

 Progress updates and errors are also printed in the terminal during execution for real-time feedback.

-### Notes:
-- Make sure the `input-file` is in the supported format (currently only CSV) and contains the expected columns.
-- All validation results will be logged into separate log files, which will be created in the same directory as the input file.

 ### Future Developments

 There is an ongoing investigation to replace `pandas` with newer Python libraries, such as `Polaris`, or other alternatives that may offer better performance for large datasets.
 This could improve the efficiency of file validations.